TuxVinyards/qqX/README.md

 Start from scratch.
 Or safely test out the qqX difference on your existing quickgui VM's

-- If you don't already have a standard Quickemu setup, start by installing that, complete with all its components and all its dependencies, as in the instructions on the [quickemu-project pages](https://github.com/quickemu-project/quickemu) .
+- The easiest route, currently, if you don't already have a standard Quickemu setup, is to start by installing that, complete with all its components and all its dependencies, as in the instructions on the [quickemu-project pages](https://github.com/quickemu-project/quickemu)

-  You should be able to type `quickemu` at a command prompt and get the quickemu usage screen but from version 1.8 this is not essential.
+  Being able to type `quickemu` at a command prompt and get the quickemu usage screen is useful for test purposes but from version 1.8 this is not essential.

-  Manual installation of Quickemu to 'PATH' as in the case of some Host distros such as Fedora may now be omitted.
+  Manual installation of Quickemu to 'PATH' as in the case of some Host distros such as Fedora may now be omitted, if wished.

 - Download qqX.
 The latest release is available [here](https://github.com/TuxVinyards/qqX/releases/latest).
 You can also make your first download via the **code/clone** button.
 The 'dev' branch may be newer and may have the very latest tweaks and bug fixes too ...